HMS Barham (04): Aftermath

 It was not until the Admiralty admitted that Barham had been sunk and described the circumstances that Tiesenhausen knew that he had sunk her.
 He was awarded the Knight's Cross of the Iron Cross that day.
-The crew are commemorated by a memorial bench, located in Nothe Gardens, Weymouth.
+The Barham's crew are commemorated by a memorial bench, located in Nothe Gardens, Weymouth.

 Helen Duncan, considered the last person to be imprisoned under the Witchcraft Act 1735, came to the attention of the authorities after claiming to have contacted the spirit of a sailor of Barham, at the time when the ship's sinking was being hidden from the general public.